EavOutDom/dev-web-tool/README.md

   npm start dev
 ```

-Open [http://localhost:8081](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:8081](http://localhost:8081) with your browser to see the result.

-You can start editing the page by modifying `pages/index.js`.
-The page auto-updates as you edit the file.

 ## License